 What Are the Best Foods for People with Acne?

-People with Acne-Prone Skin Might Benefit from Eating Low-Glycemic Foods, and Foods High in Antioxidants, Zinc, and Omega-3s Might Help.
+Low-Glycemic Foods, as Well as Foods High in Antioxidants, Zinc, and Omega-3s Might Help.
 The Top Food: Oysters!

 The Essential Information

-- Whole vegetables and fruits - high in antioxidants that could help tamp down the inflammation of acne.
+- Whole Vegetables and Fruits - Colorful vegetables and fruits are high in antioxidants and this may help reduce the inflammation of acne.

-Wild-caught Fish - Wild-caught (not farmed) fish is high in omega-3 fats that could also help tamp down the inflammation of acne as well as help heal the skin.
+Wild-caught Fish - Wild-caught (not farmed) fish is high in omega-3 fats that may also help reduce the inflammation of acne as well as help heal the skin.

 - Oysters - Oysters have far more zinc than any other food (zinc deficiency has been shown to be correlated with acne) and are also high in omega-3 fats.

 The dermatological community still does not know whether diet impacts acne, and if so, to what extent.
 However, some initial studies have shown that certain foods might possibly be better for acne than others.
 These foods include:

 Low Glycemic Foods